Dream of having the confidence to travel solo?

 What would you do on a One Day in Albuquerque Itinerary?
 Are you ready to start booking your hotel in Albuquerque right now?
 If you had to create a special shape balloon, what shape would it have?
 And exactly what laws has the former King of Spain made concerning tapas variety?
-Please leave your thoughts below!
+Please email me at [email protected]

 Note: If you want to know how I put my travel itineraries together, just click here.
 Keep in mind that while each article is about how to spend 24 hours in a place, that doesn’t mean you should ONLY have a One Day in Albuquerque Itinerary.
 If you have another One Day in Albuquerque Itinerary, add this itinerary!